Contents

 CFD account

-And then there’s a CFD (Contract For Differences) account – which is where you are trading the price of assets rather than buying the assets themselves.
-This is the popular account with traders, and has the full range of investment options, that’s stocks, funds, commodities and currencies (foreign exchange).
+Then there’s a CFD (Contract For Differences) account – which is where you are trading the price of assets rather than buying the assets themselves.
+This is the popular account with day traders, and has the full range of investment options, that’s stocks, funds, commodities and currencies (foreign exchange).
+We’ll run through CFDs in more detail just below.

-If you’re interested in a SIPP, check out the best private pensions.
+If you’re interested in a SIPP, check out the best SIPP providers, or the full range with our best private pensions.

 Range of investments

 The range of investments with Trading 212 is large.
-You can trade stocks and shares, funds (such as ETFs, exchange-traded funds, indices (whole stock exchanges), commodities, and currencies (foreign exchange).
+You can trade stocks and shares, funds (such as ETFs, exchange-traded funds, indices (such as whole stock exchanges), commodities, and currencies (foreign exchange).

 Let’s run through each one a bit more.